-Let’s be perfectly honest — it’s not all that hard to watch the Super Bowl.
-It’s not tucked away in some unheard-of streaming service.
+It’s finally here And let’s be perfectly honest — it’s not all that hard to watch the Super Bowl.
+It’s not tucked away on some unheard-of streaming service.
 It’s not the seventh alternate channel of where you’d normally find the game.
+In fact, it’s been pretty difficult to avoid at this point.

 Where you might need a little help is with the edge cases.
-If you’re one of the forward-looking folks who have gotten rid of traditional methods of watching TV.
-Or maybe you want to watch Super Bowl LVII in the best quality possible.
+Maybe you’re one of the forward-looking folks who have gotten rid of traditional methods of watching TV.
+Or perhaps you want to watch Super Bowl LVII in the best quality possible.

 The good news about watching the Super Bowl is that it’s available pretty much everywhere.
 Legally.
 That’s true for streaming, just as it is for more terrestrial methods of watching the game.